Software Applications

-that makes the platform
+The interface layer that makes the platform usable at scale.

 Bobnet OS and Chain Management System provide the foundation: electronics control and business orchestration.
 Software Applications are where that power becomes day-to-day execution — configuration, workflows, monitoring, and real-time interaction with devices.